Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 - Microsoft 365 Developer Program
 - Microsoft Intune
-- Test users in the Microsoft 365 Developer environment
+- 2 test users in the Microsoft 365 Developer environment - Adele Vance and Alex Wilber
-- Virtual machine (Hyper-V)
+- 2 Virtual machines (Hyper-V)

 ## Scenario
 Nordlund Industries wants to centrally manage its Windows devices using Microsoft Intune.
 The goal is to establish a basic endpoint management setup where configuration, security requirements and device compliance can be managed through Microsoft 365.